-Affirmative action aims to achieve equality at work through mechanisms set out in the Employment Equity Act.
-This is done through the implementation of measures designed to ensure that suitably qualified people from designated groups have equal employment opportunities and are fairly represented in the workforce.
+Affirmative action measures ensure that suitably qualified people from designated groups have equal employment opportunities and are fairly represented in the workforce of a designated employer.

-Designated groups are black persons, women and people with disabilities who are citizens of the Republic of South Africa by birth or descent or became citizens of the RSA by naturalisation before 27 April 1994 or after 26 April 1994 and who would have been able to acquire citizenship by naturalisation before that date had it not been for the apartheid policies of the past.
+Designated groups are black persons, women and people with disabilities who are citizens of the Republic of South Africa by birth or descent or became citizens of the RSA by naturalisation before 27 April 1994, or after 26 April 1994 and who would have been able to acquire citizenship by naturalisation before that date had it not been for the apartheid policies of the past.